iosp/robil2/src/monitoring/plp_waypoint/docs/wp-navigation-plp.md

 - v1 2015-01-12
 - v2 2015-01-28
 - v3 2015-05-18 Updated to reflect the python code and the recent presentations.
+- v4 2015-09-21 Added monitoring, and rearranged "trigger", "monitoring" and "goal" to be under "Lifecycle"

 ## About
 This PLP calculates the success probability of navigating to the end of a local path.